Out Of School Care & Camps

 • Goal: Introduce basic gardening skills and personal creativity in planting.

-• Outdoor Location: Capilano River Park
+• Location: Capilano River Park

 Day 2: Fairy Gardens in Wooden Boxes